Tanami/pawrights/index.md

 ### Do you have assistance dog access refusals?
 Have been you denied access to transport (e.g. taxis, trains) or hospitality venues (restaurants, hotels)?
 Would you like a mobile app to help you record what happened and have an organised summary of the event sent to your email?

-The Paw Rights App allows you to record assistance dog access refusals and have documentation of the event sent to your email, along with links of where to make a complaint. :arrow_right::arrow_right: [Go To Paw Rights](https://docassemble3.flinders.edu.au)
+The Paw Rights App allows you to record assistance dog access refusals and have documentation of the event sent to your email, along with links of where to make a complaint. ➡➡[Go To Paw Rights](https://docassemble3.flinders.edu.au)

 ---